-8.3.
-Advancement to Professor
+6.3.
+Rank advancement to Professor

-- 8.3.1.
-Faculty members who have given exemplary service to the College as an effective teacher and who have demonstrated a sustained record of professional development and service to the College may apply to be advanced to the rank of professor according to the following schedule: - 8.3.1.1.
-A faculty member with a terminal degree may be advanced after a period of 8 years as an associate professor. - 8.3.1.2.
-A faculty member without a terminal degree may be advanced after a period of 10 years as an associate professor. - 8.3.2.
-The procedure follows the final tenure review process. - 8.3.3.
-If the FET or ATC recommend against advancement, the ATC will appoint a person to meet with the candidate and discuss the reasons why advancement is not being recommended, to be confirmed in writing.
-At any time, including after a recommendation against advancement, a candidate may withdraw his or her application.
-A candidate may apply for advancement once during any year in which he or she is eligible and may apply multiple times but not more than twice in any four-year calendar period.
+- 6.3.1.
+Faculty members who have given exemplary service to the College as an effective teacher and who have demonstrated a sustained record of professional development and service to the College may apply to be advanced to the rank of professor according to the following schedule: - 6.3.1.1.
+A faculty member with a terminal degree may be advanced after a period of 8 years as an associate professor. - 6.3.1.2.
+A faculty member without a terminal degree may be advanced after a period of 10 years as an associate professor. - 6.3.2.
+The procedure follows the final tenure review process. - 6.3.3.
+If the FET or ATC recommend against rank advancement, the ATC will appoint a person to meet with the candidate and discuss the reasons why rank advancement is not being recommended, to be confirmed in writing.
+At any time, including after a recommendation against rank advancement, a candidate may withdraw his or her application.
+A candidate may apply for rank advancement once during any year in which he or she is eligible and may apply multiple times but not more than twice in any four-year calendar period.

-9. APPEALS
+7. APPEALS